Heart and vascular surgery

 What should I expect?

 Since the procedure to place the LAAC implant is minimally invasive, you can experience less postoperative pain, compared to a traditional procedure.
-Placing the LAAC implant typically takes one hour, and you are usually released the day after the procedure.
+Placing the LAAC implant typically takes one hour, and you are usually released the same day of the procedure.

 If you're seeking an alternative to long-term blood-thinning medication regimens, you can schedule an evaluation with an electrophysiologist by calling (423) 508-6733.